 Reach out to clients

-Send thank you notes or emails to customers who have already filed, and continue to reach out to customers who haven’t returned yet this season.
-Doing so is an investment that will last you the rest of this tax season and the next.
+Send thank you notes or emails to customers who have already filed and continue to reach out to customers who haven’t returned yet this season.
+Doing so is an investment that will last you the rest of this tax season and into the next.
 You’ll build positive client relationships for next season, and you’ll increase revenue and client retention this season.
 The client retention tracker in your TaxSlayer Pro software can help you automate this communication.

-Also, be sure to let clients know about any COVID-related changes to your services like virtual or social-distanced tax preparation.
+Also, be sure to let clients know about changes to your service offerings, like virtual tax preparation.

-There have been several major changes to tax laws in recent years, and some of those even occurred during the tax filing season.
-Stay up-to-date by subscribing to the IRS’s newsletters and to the TaxSlayerPro newsletter, where we cover all the new updates you need to know about as they are breaking.
+There have been several major changes to tax laws in recent years, and some even occurred during the tax filing season.
+Stay up to date by subscribing to the IRS’s newsletters and the TaxSlayerPro newsletter, where we cover all the new updates you need to know about as they are breaking.